andrew/ultimate-awesome/README.md

 - [awesome-go-blogs](https://github.com/wangrenjun/awesome-go-blogs) - A curated list of Gopher Blogs.
 - [awesome-mmps](https://github.com/willxxy/awesome-mmps) - Corpus of resources for multimodal machine learning with physiological signals.
 - [awesome-technical-writing-learning](https://github.com/wongyah/awesome-technical-writing-learning) - 😎 A curated list of awesome and free resources about technical writing.
+- [awesome-ai-writing](https://github.com/xaramore/awesome-ai-writing) - A curated list of Awesome AI tools for writing, content creation, grammar checking, and more.
 - [awesome-ai-mode-api](https://github.com/XueyanZhang/awesome-ai-mode-api) - A list of awesome AI Model API providers, platforms, projects.
 - [awesome-automated-machine-learning](https://github.com/YIWEI-CHEN/awesome-automated-machine-learning) - A curated list of awesome automated machine learning resources.
 - [awesome-complex-systems-community](https://github.com/yrCSS/awesome-complex-systems-community) - A list of awesome resources for new (and less new) members of the Complexity Science research community.